Recycling and research, circular economy business park

 Remediation: resource-efficient and sustainable

 A prerequisite for construction at the site is its remediation and the creation of a uniform ground level with a useful area of approx. 86,500 m².
 The remediation concept is based on a complete relocation and sealing of the existing soil stockpiles on site.
 At the same time, the site is cleared of explosive ordnance and measurements to determine the concentration of hazardous substances in the soil are carried out.
 The soil is then excavated and separated according to its mechanical properties before being further processed, if necessary.
-The next step is to relocate the existing stockpiles so that the entire site is successively cleaned and treated.
+In this way, the contaminated grounds on the entire site are being successively secured.
 By relocating the stockpiles on site, we cut down on the need for transport that would otherwise be needed, thereby eliminating the carbon emissions associated with the use of heavy goods vehicles.

 The remediation process also allows us to obtain recycled building materials that we use later to construct the surfaces of the base course, for example.
 The only waste that is removed and discarded is waste that cannot remain on the site because it is harmful to groundwater and to the environment.